Food Allergies: Putting My Children in a Bubble isn’t the Answer

 Then I realized that the only way for them to thrive is expose them to the real world.
 No matter how much I try, they will grow up and eventually do things without me by their side.
 They’ll need to go out of their comfort zones and take care of themselves.

-Instead of making the environment suit them, I have to equip them with the skills that will enable them to cope with their surroundings.
+Instead of trying to make the environment suit them, I have to equip them with the skills that will enable them to cope with their surroundings.
 I have to empower them so that they’ll learn not only to speak for themselves but to make the right choices as well.

 Yup, they’ll be on their own soon… someday.
 For now, all their medications are still inside this momma’s backpack.